Student Program (SPRG)

 Letter B Sortable Container column headers Container column headers enable users to sort or filter existing incident records based on parameters set.

 Letter C Open button to open existing record Open button enable users to view details of the student program record.
-Record can only be modified if the record is owned by teh LEA the user is associated to.
+Record can only be modified if the record is owned by the LEA the user is associated to.

 Letter D Item scroll buttons Since the container only shows limited records at a time, the page buttons allow users to move to the next set of records.